-Lancelin to Kalbarri: The total number of method days fished in this region by shore-based net fishers (gill nets, haul nets and beach seines only) in 2013 was 285.
-In 2013, 6 licensees reported finfish landings by netting methods in this region.
+Lancelin to Kalbarri: The total number of method days fished in this region by shore-based net fishers (gill nets, haul nets and beach seines only) in 2014 was 475.
+In 2014, 7 licensees reported finfish landings by netting methods in this region.

-South West Coast Salmon Fishery: From 1997 to 2005, 15 teams were licenced to capture western Australian salmon in the West Coast Bioregion.
-This number was reduced via VFAS to 12 teams in 2006 and then to 8 teams in 2010 and subsequent years.
-Only 2 of the 8 teams reported salmon catches in 2013.
+South West Coast Salmon Fishery: From 1997 to 2005, there were 15 licences in the South West Coast Salmon Managed Fishery.
+This number was reduced via VFAS to 12 in 2006 and then to 8 in 2010 and subsequent years.
+Only 2 of the 8 licensees reported salmon catches in 2014.